boturnbow/monarisa/_posts/2019-09-14-attach-fore-hatch.md

 ![Fore Hatch Hold Down](/assets/images/fore-hatch-hold-down.jpg)

 I wanted to hold the hatches down with webbing but had heard that using side release buckles didn't do a good job.
 My friend, Rod, is using over-center buckles for the fore hatches on his Mana 24 but I couldn't source them very easily.
-I knew that I wanted something with the convenience of a side release buckle the ability to tighten down like a cam buckle so I decided to combine them.
+I knew that I wanted something with the convenience of a side release buckle **and** the ability to tighten down like a cam buckle so I decided to combine them.
 I'll try this for a while and see what I think.

 ![Fore Hatch Locked](/assets/images/fore-hatch-locked.jpg)